foxyusername/Nemo/README.md

 6.finally when you are done rename current file to .env and it will work perfectly

+## 3) Firebase configuration

+1)locate to frontend directory

+2)open firebase.js file

+3)fill the "example..." string with your firebase values

-## 3) Mysql table setup
+## 4) Mysql table setup

-third and final step is to setup three database table's (copy and paste the code inside of your query execution file)
+fourth and final step is to setup three database table's (copy and paste the code inside of your query execution file)

 #### !!Do not try to change anything in these queries until you are familiar with them, otherwise it can cause unexpected errors!!